meetvivek/ResumeCrafter-Django/README.md

 - **PDF Generation**: Resumes are generated as PDFs using `pdfkit` and `wkhtmltopdf`, based on a dynamically rendered HTML template.
 - **Multiple Resume Support**: Each user can create and manage multiple resumes.
 - **Deployment**: The project is containerized with Docker and deployed on Railway.
-- **Future Updates**: Multiple resume templates will be available in the future for added customization.
+- **Future Updates**: Expect multiple resume templates for added customization and an edit functionality for resumes to enhance user experience.
 - **Responsive Design**: The project is fully responsive, ensuring optimal viewing across all screen sizes, and designed with a great user experience in mind.

 ## Unique Resume Template